 I use only new materials for forging my Blades, for making my Damascus and Laminated Billets.
 I mostly make my knives using the forging method but also use stock removal when working with high alloy air hardening steels.
 The handle materials I use are almost too numerous to list.
 Some of my favorites are Stabilized Wood of all types, Micarta and also G10.
 I also like Ivory, both pre-ban Elephant Ivory, Ancient Mammoth Ivory, Ancient Walrus Ivory & Oosik.
 I'll do my absolute best to find and provide whatever type material you request for your project.

-For the Damascus steel I've been making, I use 1084 & 15N20, an excellent combination that results in great edge retention, toughness and beautiful contrast.
+For the Damascus steel I make, I use 1084 & 15N20, an excellent combination that results in great edge retention, toughness and beautiful contrast.
 For Damascus steel used in places other than the blade, like guards, spacers, end caps, etc., I'll periodically add pure nickel to the mix.

 When it comes to quenchants, I use engineered products specifically made for that purpose.
 I don't use automatic transmission fluid, old motor oil or any other "secret recipes".
-For many of the high carbon steels I use a product called Parks # 50 (IMO one of the best high speed engineered quenchants available today).
-I also use McMasterCarr High Speed (an engineered quenchant that I've found to be more of a medium speed quenching oil) It works well for certain steels I use that don't require the light speed fast quench that Parks #50 provides ; )
+For many of my high carbon steels, I use a product called Parks # 50 (IMO one of the best high speed engineered quenchants available today).
+I also use McMasterCarr High Speed, an engineered quenching oil that I've found to be more a medium speed oil than the high speed oil it's advertised as.
+It works very well for steels I use that don't require the extremely fast quench that Parks #50 provides, for example, 5160 steel.

 I also offer blade steels such as W2, 1095 and low manganese 1075 that are clay coated in the traditional Japanese style prior to hardening.
 This process is done to create beautiful "hamon".
 It is a technique that many bladesmiths spend their entire lives learning the finer points of.

-On the occasion I do stock removal projects I've been using mostly CPM steel for the past 8-9 years.
-Steel such as CPM 154, CPM 3V, CPM D2, Crucible Steel Company's new CPM S35VN and a few others for specialty requests.
+On the knives I make using stock removal methods, I've been using mostly CPM steel.
+CPM 154, CPM 3V, CPM D2, along with a relative newcomer among the powder metals, CPM S35VN.
 All of the above mentioned CPM, or "Powder Metals", obtain their best performance after going through a "cryo cycle" after hardening or "austinitizing".
 I have a 30 Liter Dewar of Liquid Nitrogen I use for just this purpose.
 The process helps eliminate any retained austenite that can remain after quenching, something high alloy steels are known for and the primary reason for the Liquid Nitrogen Cryogenic process that I put the blade through prior to final tempering and finishing.
 After cryo it is imperative the blades go through at least (2) 120 minute tempering cycles to address the new untempered martensite that was formed during the cryo cycle.
 This process results in a knife that posses some of the toughest, most wear resistant properties available today.
 Knives that will support and retain a very fine edge geometry.
 Like the Master Metallurgist Roman Landes says, "it's the geometry that cuts - and the steel type and heat treat process that determines for how long"

 If you're not familiar with the different types of steel available, and what would be, in my opinion, the best to use for a given design or purpose, I would be more than happy to discuss and suggest what I believe to be the best material(s) for your project and why.